 - Click the “Extend” button and choose “Extend one week”.

 That will extend the objective into next week’s list of Weekly Objectives.
-It will also still remain in the current week; it won’t be moved.
+It will also still remain in the current week.

 - You'll have the option to more seamlessly extend your objectives during the Weekly Planning ritual.